Community Development Block Grant (CDBG) for Mitigation

 Transcript in English Transcript in Spanish

 CDBG-MIT Substantial Action Plan Amendment 2 (PDF) was approved by HUD on Aug.
 30, 2021.
 On Feb.
 8, 2022, HUD approved CDBG-MIT Substantial Action Plan Amendment 3 (PDF).
 On Dec.
 9, 2022, HUD approved CDBG-MIT Substantial Action Plan Amendment 4 (PDF).
-The public comment period for CDBG-MIT Substantial Action Plan Amendment 5 (PDF) ended on April 15, 2024.
-The amendment is currently being reviewed by HUD.
+HUD approved CDBG-MIT Substantial Action Plan Amendment 5 (PDF) on July 1, 2024.
+NCORR is accepting public comment on the proposed CDBG-MIT Substantial Action Plan Amendment 6 (PDF) through 5 p.m. on Dec.
+14, 2024.

 View past versions as well as the current CDBG-MIT Action Plan and the Citizen Participation Plan.